Interface Components⚓︎

 Example⚓︎

-The contracts of the following example describe a datastore service billed monthly 0.001$ for each million executed queries.
+The obligations of the following example describe a datastore service billed monthly 0.001$ for each million executed queries.
 Terms and conditions of service are described in the internal wiki.
 A link to the specific session is provided, Finally, the values of supported SLA are reported together with a link to the wiki page that describes the base service level indicators that each data product must support.

 {